digitaldesigner/2weeks.ai/content/day-13.md

 # Beyond the Basics
-Over the past two weeks, you’ve discovered the power of AI — learning how to ask better questions, add context, plan, research, and challenge your own thinking.
-As you might imagine, we’ve only scratched the surface — fortunately the skills you’ve gained will help you adapt and experiment as AI capabilities continue to evolve.
+As you might imagine, we’ve only scratched the surface of what AI is capable of.
+Fortunately, the foundational skills you’ve gained during this course will help you adapt and experiment as you continue exploring AI tools.

 Today, we’re taking a quick tour of some fascinating AI applications we haven’t explored yet — things like storytelling, translation, parenting tips, and even therapy.
 Each of these could be an entire course on its own, but this lesson will give you a taste of what’s possible and some avenues to explore!